exoplatform/cs/patch/CS-4384/readme.txt

     * Status: Mail: message reply: Field "To" is empty
     * CCP Issue: CCP-469, Product Jira Issue: CS-4384
     * Complexity: N/A
-    * Impacted Client(s): BFPME and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  the to field in Mail message is empty when trying to reply to a received message

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     *  this is fixed by putting the value of from property from the received mail on which we will respond.

-Patch informations:
+Patch information:
 Patches files:
 CS-4384.patch

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 *

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 *

-Added UnitTest ?
+Added UnitTest?
 *

 Recommended Performance test?